manumalotra/manumalotra/README.md

 - 👋 Hi, I’m @manumalotra
-- 👀 I’m interested in computer science, engineering, technology, and working with people!
+- 👀 I’m interested in computer science, business, technology, and working with people!
-- 🌱 I'm a student going into my 3rd year at the University of Alberta.
-I am also in the middle of switching from a business degree to a computer science degree, and I'm only taking CS courses this year.
+- 🌱 I'm a student in my 3rd year at the University of Alberta, majoring in Business Technology and minoring in Computer Science.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...